-Since students have read the entire book during their guided reading lesson, you will be assessing their understanding of the whole book here.
-Start a conversation about the text by saying, Talk about what happened in this book.
+Since students have read the entire text during their small-group lesson, you will be assessing their understanding of the whole text here.
+Start a conversation about the text by saying, Talk about what happened in this text.
 Circle key understandings.
 Use prompts as needed to encourage students to talk about the text.
 It is not necessary to use every prompt.
 Score for evidence of all understandings that are expressed with or without the prompt.
 Using the comprehension rubric, circle the number in the score column that reflects the level of understanding demonstrated.

-Word-by-word reading No expression 1 Slow reading with a mix of word-by-word and phrased reading Some expression 2 Mostly phrased reading with a moderate pace Mostly appropriate expression 3 Smooth and fast-paced reading Consistent, appropriate expression 4
+FLUENCY RUBRIC Word-by-word reading No expression 1 Slow reading with a mix of word-by-word and phrased reading Some expression 2 Mostly phrased reading with a moderate pace Mostly appropriate expression 3 Smooth and fast-paced reading Consistent, appropriate expression 4